google/gsocguides/pages/mentor/14-evaluations.md

 Unlike code critique, which happens openly on mailing lists or other public forums, performance evaluations are personal in nature.
 Delivering the mentor-student evaluations should be done privately.
 And more generally, remember the maxim: criticize in private, praise in public.

-There are four types of evaluations:
+There are two types of evaluations:

 **Student evaluations**: Each student fills out two evaluations: after 5 weeks of coding and at the end of the 10 week program, pertaining to their experience and their interaction with mentors.